datajake1999/C1Bitcrusher/readme.md

 * ClipThreshold: Sets the threshold for Clip.
 * Quantize: Enable or disable the actual bit reduction.
 * QuantizationMode: The type of math that is used for quantization.
-* Clip0dB: Clips audio that is over 0 dB so it can fit in a fixed point format.
+* Clip0dB: Clips audio that is over 0 dB as part of the quantization process, so the quantized audio can fit in a fixed point format.
-* DitherInError: Treats dithering as part of the quantization error.
+* DitherInError: Treats dithering as part of the quantization process.
-* OnlyError: Only outputs the quantization error.
+* OnlyError: Sends the quantization error to the output instead of the quantized signal.

 # Extra notes